 - Consider talking to the Directors of Graduate Studies (DGS).

 - Check out these clinical services for mental health care offered by Cornell Health, including groups designed especially for graduate and professional students.

 - The GPSA offers additional Resources for Physical and Mental Health.

 - Cornell Law School Health, Wellness, and Safety

 For specific graduate & professional students...

 - International graduate and professional students: If you are an international student, you may benefit from checking out the Health and Wellness resources provided by the Office of Global Learning and information from Cornell Health written especially for international students.

 - Students with families (spouse/partner or child): Students parenting a child while they are a student at Cornell, may find helpful the university’s Students With Families resources.
 Cornell Health offers specific health care information for Student Spouses and Partners and Students With Children.

-- Graduate students at Cornell Tech: Students studying at Cornell Tech have access to many NYC-based medical and mental health resources and can learn about additional resources by connecting with the Student Services office.
+- Graduate students at Cornell Tech: Students studying at Cornell Tech have access to many NYC-based medical and mental health resources and can learn about additional resources by connecting with the Student & Academic Affairs office.

 - Graduate students in Geneva (NYSAES): Students studying at the Station in Geneva, can review Cornell Health’s information about finding medical and mental health resources in your area.